Procurement Analytics Demystified

 10. Vendor accountability

 Vendor accountability measures suppliers’ performance and how they are responsible for handling errors and claims.
 Examples of vendor performance measurement include defect rate, lead time, and the cumulative amount of incidents per supplier.
-The goal of vendor accountability is to ensure that the overall best product or service is delivered, and the development of more strategic supplier relationships.

 Once you’ve identified your key procurement metrics it’s time to develop a procurement performance dashboard.
 One method to utilize procurement metrics is through a balanced scorecard.